Haggling. Bartering. Negotiating. Whatever you want to call it, it’s not everyday practice for Aussies to ask shopkeepers for a lower price.

 4. Try different tactics

-If you're not getting anywhere on price, then try something new.
-Maybe ask the vendor to throw in a few extras or an upgrade so you get a bit more bang for your buck.
-Again, if you don't ask, you won't get.
+Ask them to throw in a few extras or an upgrade so you get a bit more bang for your buck.
+Again, if you don't ask, you don't get.

 6. Learn the language of trading